zachvin/gesture-recognition/README.md

 - [ ] At least one gesture is always recognized - classifier (XGBoost decision tree) will always output a classification, even when no gesture is present.
 Solve by taking training images with gesture label `none` or by changing classifier to a neural network that outputs class probabilities and use a minimum threshold for recognition.
 - [ ] Misclassified gestures based on hand orientation - sometimes, stop is interpreted as thumbs up.
 Solve by including more rotational variety in dataset.
 - [ ] No ability to recognize gestures that involve movement - only static gestures can be recognized with this classifier.
 Solve by implementing RNN and use [ASL dataset](https://dxli94.github.io/WLASL/).

+    > I have downloaded this dataset.
+Though I did not download the entire set, I now have on my machine 3071 unique glosses (ASL words) and 21083 total videos, totaling 717MB of unprocessed videos of varying dimensions.
+Though more data is available, I don't think I'll need it for the purposes of this project.
+The dataset came with an associated Computational Use of Data document, which is now uploaded to this repository as `C-UDA-1.0.pdf`.

 # Part 1: Conceptual design